ovh/cds/docs/content/building-pipelines/building-pipelines.actions.builtin.md

 +++

-Built-in actions are integred in CDS.
-You can’t modify it.
+Built-in actions are integrated in CDS.
+You can’t modify them.

 Built-in actions :